go-aah/docs/routes-config.md

 ```

 ### default_auth
 Default auth is used when route does not have attribute `auth` defined.
-If you don't define attribute `auth` then framework treats that route as `anonymous` auth scheme.

 Available <span class="badge lb-xs">since v0.7</span>